How to Understand Household Income, Family Size, Tax Family, and Coverage Family for ObamaCare Cost Assistance

 Household size and household income are counted for the “tax family” filing together, but the “coverage family” (for tax purposes) is only the people on the plan.

 Who To Include on a Marketplace Application

-Now that you understand the lingo and reasoning behind household size, household income, tax family, and coverage family use the information below for further clarification.
+Now that you understand the terms and reasoning behind household size, household income, tax family, and coverage family, use the information below for further clarification.

 - If you plan to claim someone as a tax dependent for the year you want coverage, do include them on your application.